Are you one of those countless people whose dream is to become a Flight Attendant (FA for short)?

 But that’s another subject of conversation.

-First, determine which airline(s) you are interested in working for.
+You should start by determining which airline(s) you are interested in working for.
 Each airline and each country has its own qualifications for applying, although requirements tend to be similar worldwide.

 Go to the airline’s website, look under their sitemap.
 Most have Flight Attendant employment info on their site.
 They just may be accepting applications at this time!